JohannesJanning/uncertainty-modeling-tutorial/README.md

 | 115                    | Scalar          | (E) Pollet et al.[^E]       |
 | 72.9                   | Scalar          | (F) Pontika et al.[^F]      |

-As we have multiple sources with different reported values, we are confronted with *epsitemic* uncertainty, categorized as a lack of knowledge.
-As the real world lifecycle battery energy specific GWP of our future battery system in-use will have a fix value, it is not inherent variable (aletory uncertainty).

-In the following, we present three simple ways to quantify the reported values into an uncertainty metrics, that can be further utilized within an decision making process (design, lifecycle assessement, etc.)[^1].
+The discrepancy among sources introduces *epistemic* uncertainty, defined as uncertainty due to incomplete knowledge of the system.
+Crucially, the true lifecycle GWP of the future battery system is a fixed value, albeit unknown at this design stage.
+This distinguishes it from *aleatory* uncertainty, which arises from inherent variability.
+The following sections present three approaches to quantify this epistemic uncertainty, translating the sparse literature data into formal uncertainty metrics suitable for integration into decision-making frameworks (e.g., design optimization, lifecycle assessment)[^1].

 ## 1. Interval Analysis